Oscar winners 2018: The list

 Daniel Kaluuya, "Get Out"

-Gary Oldman, "Darkest Hour"
+Gary Oldman, "Darkest Hour" *WINNER

 Denzel Washington, "Roman J. Israel, Esq."